 Penalties associated with a felony charge can be quite severe.
 Fines can be up to $3,000 plus, and you will face a minimum jail sentence of 180 days if probation is granted, or state prison if it is not granted.
 Further, your license will be revoked.

 Of course, you will be looking at an alcohol education program.
 If the charge associated with your DUI is a felony, your program will likely be somewhere between 18-30 months.
 SR22 documentation must also be filed once your license has been reinstated and an ignition interlock device may be installed in your vehicle.

-Consult with a Bay Area Defense Attorney
+Consult with the Top Bay Area DUI Defense Attorney